llvm/clangd-www/troubleshooting.md

 or `--query-driver=/path/to/mygcc,/path/to/myg++` when using C++ to allow clangd to extract the include paths from it directly.

+It is recommended to use `--query-driver` over specifying system include paths manually using [configuration files](config#files) as getting the latter right can be tricky (the order of include paths are important, for instance).
-It is preferable to use `--query-driver` over [configuration files](config#files) to resolve standard library includes where possible as using both may cause include conflicts.
-Usually you should set this to match the command emitted by your build system in `compile_commands.json` (`/usr/bin/c++` for most).
+Generally the value of `--query-driver` should match the command emitted by your build system in `compile_commands.json`, such as `/usr/bin/c++`.

 ### Can't find compiler built-in headers (`<stddef.h>` etc)